-Okta relies heavily on their clients to drum up more business for them.
+Okta relies heavily on their clients to drum up more business for them through B2B influencer marketing.
 These client testimonials usually include a lot of figures, statistics, and actual examples of how Okta helped these businesses.
 They even turned client stories into blog posts to be further shared on their social media channels.

 Another great example of leveraging employees in your B2B influencer marketing comes from Landis+Gyr.
 This is a company that always been a pioneer in the energy sector.

 Landis+Gyr started a pilot program to create employee advocates, who were active on social media.
 Their focus was to leverage these employees’ social channels to spread the word about their customer focus, innovative spirit and other values.